d10sfan/duel-defense-mod-example/README.md

 The mod-example folder name should be replaced by your mod name, such as mod-space.
 Then create empty maps.json and metadata.json files in the folders shown.
 Make sure that the exported .pck file matches the name given here, so that if the mod is called mod-example, then the pck should be mod-example.pck.

+The top-level Assets folder that the game has should not be created, unless you are planning on modifying existing assets.

 #### Metadata JSON

 metadata.json describes the mod, giving a friendly name and an author.
 An example of this is below: